 Not all insurance companies cover tinnitus treatments in the same way, so be sure to check your coverage.
 If you’re willing to enroll in a research study, you may be able to receive a cutting-edge treatment free.
 (For more information, go to www.clinicaltrials.gov, and enter the search term “tinnitus.”)

-The Harvard Women’s Health Watch is a monthly newsletter from Harvard Health Publications, the consumer publishing division of Harvard Medical School.
+The Harvard Women’s Health Watch is a monthly newsletter from Harvard Health Publishing, the consumer publishing division of Harvard Medical School.